Transferring Natural Language Datasets Between Languages Using Large Language Models for Modern Decision Support and Sci-Tech Analytical Systems: Prompt for Annotation Transferring

-\section{Prompt for annotation transferring}
+\section{Prompt for Annotation~Transferring}

-Given a JSON object, find the exact corresponding text in the Russian translation for each English span and store the results in a new field called \texttt{spans\_rus}.
-The input JSON object contains the following fields: \begin{itemize} \item \texttt{text}: English source text. \item \texttt{text\_rus}: Russian translated text. \item \texttt{spans}: A list of spans, each containing: 1.
-The start index in the English text; 2.
-The end index in the English text; 3.
-The label; 4.
-The ID; 5.
-The portion of the English text that was extracted using the start and end indices. \item and other fields. \end{itemize}
+Given a JSON object, find the exact corresponding text in the Russian translation for each English span and store the results in a new field called spans\_rus.
+The~input JSON object contains the following~fields: \begin{itemize} \item text: English source text. \item text\_rus: Russian translated text. \item spans: A list of spans, each containing: 1.
+The~start index in the English text; 2.~The~end index in the English text; 3.
+The~label; 4.
+The~ID; 5.
+The~portion of the English text that was extracted using the start and end indices. \item And other fields. \end{itemize}

-Your task is to: For each span, \textbf{locate the exact corresponding Russian text} in \texttt{text\_rus} that matches the \textbf{exact wording} of the English span (the 5th element in each span) in \textbf{meaning}.
+Your task is to: For each span, locate the exact corresponding Russian text in text\_rus that matches the exact wording of the English span (the 5th element in each span) in~meaning.

-Important: \begin{itemize} \item \textbf{Do not modify or correct} the form, word order, or any grammatical aspects of the Russian text — it must be extracted exactly as it appears in \texttt{text\_rus}, including word endings, grammatical cases, punctuation, punctuation marks and spacing. \item Record the matched Russian text as a new list in a new field \texttt{spans\_rus}, where each item is also a list containing the same label and ID as in the English span, and the matched Russian text. \item For each span in \texttt{spans} you must get a span in \texttt{spans\_rus} \end{itemize} No explanation, just output the updated JSON.
+Important: \begin{itemize} \item Do not modify or correct the form, word order, or~any grammatical aspects of the Russian text — it must be extracted exactly as it appears in text\_rus, including word endings, grammatical cases, punctuation, punctuation marks, and spacing. \item Record the matched Russian text as a new list in a new field spans\_rus, where each item is also a list containing the same label and ID as in the English span, and~the matched Russian text. \item For each span in spans, one must obtain a span in spans\_rus. \end{itemize}